mujbadar/WkndPlans/README.md

 https://github.com/nolimits4web/Swiper/blob/master/demos/240-effect-coverflow.html

 The carousel is to be integrated with the app and should contain the relevant information pulled from both the TicketMaster API and the OpenWeatherMap API.

+// Issues
+//////

+// First issue that I have not been able to fix the .hide() for event arrays for zip codes with less events.

+// Second problem is getting the carousel the reset when a new location is inputted.